eroatta/token/README.md

 ### Greedy

-Greedy looks for the longest prefix and the longest suffix that are "on a list" (i.e. in the dicctionary, on the list of abbreviations, or on the stop list), so it requires the list to be passed as a parameter.
+Greedy looks for the longest prefix and the longest suffix that are "on a list" (i.e. in the dictionary, on the list of abbreviations, or on the stop list), so it requires the list to be passed as a parameter.
 We can build the list using the provider `ListBuilder`.

 Once we have our list, we can call the splitting function on Greedy, providing the token and the list of words: `greedy.Split(token, list)`.